IOCCC image by Matt Zucker

 iocccsize

-mkiocccentry(1) will use code from iocccsize(1) which detects a number of issues that you may ignore, if you wish, as noted above.
+mkiocccentry(1) will use code from iocccsize(1) which detects a number of issues (such as Rule 2) that you may ignore, if you wish, as noted above.

 Jump to: top